Iowa Withholding Tax Information

 Iowa-Illinois Reciprocal Agreement

 Iowa and Illinois have a reciprocal agreement for individual income tax purposes.
-At this time, Iowa's only income tax reciprocal agreement is with Illinois.

 Any wages or salary made by an Iowa resident working in Illinois is taxable only to Iowa and not to Illinois.
 Any wages or salary made by an Illinois resident working in Iowa is taxable only to Illinois and not to Iowa.